smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 }
 ```

-Note that even the flag is defined in the function group level in policy, SDL core still needs to cascade this flag from function group level to each RPC because there is no concept of `function group` in `OnPermissionsChange` notification.
+Note that even the flag is defined in the function group level in the Policy Table, SDL core still needs to cascade this flag from the function group level to each RPC because there is no concept of `function group` in `OnPermissionsChange` notification.

-If `need_protection`=`true` for a function group in policy, all the RPCs within that function group must be sent/received in an encryption enabled SDL service.
-That means the app has been authenticated via TLS handshake and RPC request and response messages are encrypted.
-If `need_protection`=`false` or `need_protection` does not exist for a function group in policy, the RPC messages of that function group shall not be encrypted, and can be transmitted in both encryption enabled and disabled SDL services.
+If `need_protection`=`true` for a function group in the Policy Table, all the RPCs within that function group must be sent/received in an encryption enabled SDL service.
+This means the app has been authenticated via TLS handshake and RPC request and response messages are encrypted.
+If `need_protection`=`false` or `need_protection` does not exist for a function group in the Policy Table, the RPC messages of that function group shall not be encrypted and can be transmitted in both encryption enabled and disabled SDL services.

 Multiple function groups can include the same RPC; each group has its own flag for the protection.
 If an app has access to multiple functional groups containing the same RPC and at least one of the groups requires encryption, then the RPC shall require encryption.
 Which means that SDL shall send an `OnPermissionsChange` to the app with `needProtection`=`true` for the RPC.